CPU deploymentlink

 IREE supports efficient program execution on CPU devices by using LLVM to compile all dense computations in each program into highly optimized CPU native instruction streams, which are embedded in one of IREE's deployable formats.

-At runtime, CPU executables can be loaded using one of IREE's CPU HAL drivers:
+At runtime, CPU executables can be loaded using one of IREE's CPU HAL devices:

 local-task

-: asynchronous, multithreaded driver built on IREE's "task" systemlocal-sync
+: asynchronous, multithreaded device built on IREE's "task" systemlocal-sync

-: synchronous, single-threaded driver that executes work inline
+: synchronous, single-threaded devices that executes work inline

 Prerequisiteslink